mjkoster/interfaces/draft-ietf-core-interfaces.md

 This document uses the concept of "collection" and applies it to interface descriptions.
 A collection interface description consists of a set of links and a set of items pointed to by the links which may be sub-resources of the collection resource.
 The collection interface descriptions described in this document are Link List, Batch and Linked Batch.

-The links in a collection are represented in CoRE Link-Format Content-Formats including JSON and CBOR variants, and the items in the collection may be represented by senml, including JSON and CBOR variants.
+The links in a collection are represented in CoRE Link-Format Content-Formats including JSON and CBOR variants, and the items in the collection may be represented by SenML, including JSON and CBOR variants.
 In general, a collection may support items of any available Content-Format.

 A particular resource item may be a member of more than one collection at a time by being linked to, but may only be a subresource of one collection.